conjur-cookbooks/conjur/OFFLINE.md

 # Offline conjurize instructions

 Machines behind a firewall can be assigned a Conjur identity, but some initial setup is required.
 As detailed in [README.md](README.md), all package installation is done in the 'Foundation' recipes: `install`, `conjurrc`, and optionally `client`.
-These recipes can be baked into a base image, they will not change.
+These end state of these recipes (installed packages and static configuration files) can be baked into a base image, they will not change.
 Once a machine has been assigned an identity, the `configure` recipe is run to finish setup. `configure` does not require network access, other than to your Conjur endpoint.

 ---